 4 – Drink Butter Beer at Harry Potter Studios

 If you’re a Harry Potter fan, visiting the Harry Potter Warner Bros Studios is something you desperately need to visit.
-Not only does it show the amazing sets that you frequently see in the iconic films, the tour also goes into depth of the amazing behind the scenes work that you won’t ever see in the movies.
+Not only does it show the amazing sets that you frequently see in the iconic films, but the tour also goes into depth about the amazing behind the scenes work that you won’t ever see in the movies.

 It’s a place that spreads magic and happiness to all who walks through its doors!

 5 – Have a picnic at Richmond Park

 Richmond Park is a Nature Reserve and Deer Park that has been in place since 1637.
 A 17th-century hunting ground (thankfully no more) which is currently still home to hundreds of deer, ancient oak trees and historic artefacts with great importance to England’s history.

 It’s a park with great significance to national, and also international, wildlife conservation.
 Its grounds are some of the calmest, most tranquil and breathtakingly beautiful you’ll find around London.